On the Go: Top gear for business travelers

 Business travel in the 21st Century is a whole new ball-game.
 With the advent of laptops, netbooks and even smaller form factor connected devices like tablets and smartphones, the task of taking your office on the road with you is getting easier, but there's still a compromise between the gear you need to maintain full productivity and the reality of wrestling your way through airport check-in queues.
 So what are the options?
 In the first of a three part series that will look at the best of what's new for the mobile technophile, here's our pick of essential accessories tailored to the needs of the mobile business traveler.

+While advances in battery technology and netbooks running on low voltage processors have helped extend the running time of mobile devices, there’s still nothing more stressful for a mobile computer user than running low on power.
+That’s why the first accessory in any road warrior’s arsenal should be a charger to ensure your batteries are fully charged and the electrons are kept flowing when needed.
 If you’re carrying just one device then the power adapter that came with the device will do the job, but if you’re packing a few mobile devices then their respective power adapters can quickly add some unwanted bulk.
 The mCube slim universal adapter from Innergie can help save some space with its ability to charge a wide range of devices through the use of interchangeable tips and a slide switch to alter the output between 15-17 and 18-21 volts.
 The mCube slim’s form factor is also portable-friendly, is approved for in-flight use and can charge two devices at once.
 Price: US$99.99.

 While many new cars these days come with USB ports to keep mobile devices powered up while on the road, it’s probably not a bad idea to pack a USB adapter that plugs into a car’s cigarette lighter like the iLuv dual USB or Thanko DC 12-24V socket adapter.
 They’re small and cheap and for peace of mind they’re definitely a worthy addition if you regularly drive hire cars.
 Price: US$8 to $14.99.